By Cameron Autry

 “I think there has got to be a balance between residents and their industrial neighbors, which is something we did on the Western waterfront,” said Thibodeau, in reference to his involvement in negotiating with residents during the failed Americold development deal.

 Accommodating Portland’s homeless population is another issue on Thibodeau’s radar.
-The City Council recently ditched a controversial proposal to construct a 200-bed shelter on the Portland-Westbrook border near the Barron Center on Brighton Avenue.
+[At the time of the interview] the City Council recently ditched a controversial proposal to construct a 200-bed shelter on the Portland-Westbrook border near the Barron Center on Brighton Avenue.
+(In June, Councilor Spencer Thibodeau voted to support a new shelter at 654 Riverside Street in the Riverton neighborhood.)

 Thibodeau still supports the idea of the city building a new center, however he favors building a smaller city shelter while partnering with other service organizations scattered throughout Portland.
 This approach prevents consolidating service organizations within a single location, thereby easing the onus on one particular neighborhood—Bayside—to accommodate all the people in need of services within Portland.